-LiveSafe: To get the LiveSafe app, it can be downloaded by visiting the following website:
+LiveSafe: To get the LiveSafe app, it can be downloaded by visiting the following website: police.wvu.edu/campus-safety/livesafe

-https://police.wvu.edu/campus-safety

 Procedures for Disseminating Emergency Information to the Larger Community (i.e., individuals and organizations outside the campus community): If the campus activates its Emergency Notification (WVU Alert), University Relations/Office of Communications is responsible for determining when and how to disseminate emergency information to the larger community.
-This may include updating notices on Facebook, Twitter, and other social networking platforms; maintaining communications with news outlets; distributing press releases; or scheduling press conferences.
-The University's Crisis Communications Plan can be found here:
+This may include updating notices on Facebook, X (formerly known as Twitter), and other social networking platforms; maintaining communications with news outlets; distributing press releases; or scheduling press conferences.
+The University's Crisis Communications Plan can be found here: universityrelations.wvu.edu/culture/resources-for-communicators/crisis-communications-plan

-https://universityrelations.wvu.edu/culture/resources-for-communicators/crisis-communications-plan

-Procedures for Testing Emergency Response and Evacuation Procedures: Drills, Exercises, and Training: The procedures to test Emergency Notifications (WVU Alerts), as well as the emergency response and evacuation procedures, will occur on at least an annual basis and may be announced or unannounced.
+Procedures for Testing Emergency Response and Evacuation Procedures (Drills, Exercises, and Training): The procedures to test Emergency Notifications (WVU Alerts), as well as the emergency response and evacuation procedures, will occur on at least an annual basis and may be announced or unannounced.
 For each test, there will be documentation of a description of the exercise, the date, time, and whether it was announced or unannounced.

 Emergency Response and Evacuation Procedures.
 The University will publicize its emergency response and evacuation procedures in conjunction with at least one test per calendar year.
-The Emergency Operations Plan can be accessed here:
+The Emergency Operations Plan can be accessed here: police.wvu.edu/files/d/469e4386-0bd0-46a1-a778-9f2afa8b38e5/wvu-emergency-operations-plan.pdf

-https://police.wvu.edu/emergency-management/emergency-operations-plan.

-5 LiveSafe is an app where individuals can report tips anonymously to WVU Police through direct two-way communication and by way of text, photos, or videos.
+4 LiveSafe is an app where individuals can report tips anonymously to WVU Police through direct two-way communication and by way of text, photos, or videos.
 In addition to receiving WVU Alerts through email and/or text, individuals can also get emergency alerts through the app, too.
 The LiveSafe app also allows individuals to virtually walk home with friends or family to ensure safety if alone, walking at night or just want some extra security.